 Stay Safe

-As an alternative to walking alone, the School of the Art Institute of Chicago provides escorts between campus buildings and nearby bus and train stops.
-This service is available 24-hours per day, 7-days per week.
+As an alternative to commuting alone, the School of the Art Institute of Chicago (SAIC) provides walking escorts between campus buildings and nearby bus and train stops and an on-demand ride-share service.

 Students and employees may request an escort at any SAIC security desk.
 A security officer will be dispatched to your location on campus to walk with you between campus buildings.
 Escorts should be requested at the Security Desk approximately 10 to 15 minutes before you would like to leave.